 These doughnuts are similar to an old fashioned doughnut, but denser and crisper because they slow fried.
 One of my favorite doughnuts hands down, these are, in my opinion, best eaten warm!

 ⅓ cup Marakami Syoten Okinawan brown sugar, crushed

 1 teaspoon Wadaman organic white sesame oil

 1 teaspoon baking powder

 Oil for deep-frying, neutral flavor

 In a bowl, add the sugar and if there are any chunks, use a small bowl and crush until the sugar is mostly pulverized (some chunks are OK).
 Now add the egg to the sugar and whisk until most of the sugar is dissolved, then whisk in the milk and oil.

-Over the sugar/egg mixture sift the flour, baking powder and salt into the mixture.
+Sift the flour, baking powder and salt into the sugar/egg mixture.
 Mix gently to combine all ingredients; the dough should be like soft cookie dough.
-Let rest for at least 1 hour and up to 3.
+Let rest for at least 1 hour and up to 3 hours.

 Heat your frying oil to 300°F.